Westlock: Economy

 The area around Westlock is primarily agricultural, although there is some oil and gas activity.
 The main employers in town include the hotels and inns that cater to oilpatch workers, the farm implement dealerships, and some small manufacturing such as Wabash Mfg.
 Inc. - custom manufacturing, and a Lafarge cement plant.
 Additionally, Westlock still retains its original purpose as a centre for the grain trade, as CN still accepts grains from the remaining grain elevators, now owned by a new generation co-operative, Westlock Terminals (NGC) LTD. Also, Westlock is a centre of government as it is the location of Westlock County's municipal office and home of public and Catholic schools, a courthouse, a public library, and a modern hospital.
 As such, Westlock is the central town of the region where rural families do business, send their children to school, and obtain government services.
 Many rural people retire in the town, and there are several old age homes.

 Westlock is too far from Edmonton to serve as a bedroom community but some people do commute.
 Of increasing importance to the community since the Second World War has been highway traffic heading to oilfields in Northern Alberta.
 Recent retail developments have shifted from the railway era downtown to larger malls and businesses along the highway.
 One recent proposal was for a residential development adjoining Westlock Airport which would allow people to commute to the oilsand projects in Fort McMurray and other northern developments, but this has not been started as yet.

 Government

 Westlock's current MP is Arnold Viersen, representing the riding of Peace River-Westlock.
 In the 2015 Canadian Federal Election Westlock became part of the newly formed Peace River—Westlock federal electoral district.
 The MLA who represents Westlock is Glenn van Dijken.
-The town's mayor is Ralph Leriger.
+The town's current mayor is Jon Kramer who was elected in a by-election on January 10, 2024.